IBM-Bluemix-Docs/mobilefoundation/handling_push_notifications_in_client_applications.md

 {: ios}

 Create a new Xcode project or use and existing one.
-If the {{ site.data.keyword.mobilefirst_notm }} Native iOS SDK is not already present in the project, follow the instructions in the [Adding the {{ site.data.keyword.mobilefoundation_short }} SDK to iOS applications](http://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/application-development/sdk/ios/) tutorial.
+If the {{site.data.keyword.mobilefirst_notm}} Native iOS SDK is not already present in the project, follow the instructions in the [Adding the {{ site.data.keyword.mobilefoundation_short }} SDK to iOS applications](http://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/application-development/sdk/ios/){: external} tutorial.
 {: ios}

 #### Adding the Push SDK